bentomhall/nih-system/homebrewery/world/player-options.md

 When you create your friend, choose one movement module and one sensory module.
 You can alter your choices when you finish a long rest as long as you have a tinker’s tool’s set.
 **Movement**: sticky pads (30 ft climb speed) OR fins (30 ft swim speed)
-**Sensory**: audio recorder/playback + improved hearing OR video (silent) recorder/playback + improved darkvision (60 ft  in color).
+**Sensory**: audio recorder/playback and improved hearing OR video (silent) recorder/playback and improved darkvision (60 ft in color).
 In either case, it can record up to 10 minutes of audio or video and can trigger recording start/stop based on orders given.

 ### Ability Score Increase
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can’t increase an ability score above 20 using this feature.